saraswatmks/saraswatmks.github.com/_posts/2025/2025-11-14-lessons_vllm_llms.md

 max_sequences_possible = 20GB / 378MB = 58 sequences
 ```

 Now, we know given our hardware, we can process 58 requests in parallel.
-Lets say, processing 1 sequence takes 5 seconds, then we can calculate RPS:
+Let's say, processing 1 sequence takes 5 seconds, then we can calculate RPS:

 ```
 RPS = 59 sequences/ 5 seconds = 11.8 requests/second